Community olive harvest

 Help turn unwanted olives into delicious oil.

-We need your help to bring along olives from your trees, tell us about trees that aren’t being picked and help on Sunday 2 June to pick the olives for processing.
+We need your help to bring along olives from your trees, tell us about trees that aren’t being picked and help on Saturday 31 May and Sunday 1 June to pick the olives for processing.

 What’s the plan?